 Your experience may be different depending on the Office version you’re running.
 To learn more, see Windows 7 end of support and Office.
 It’s important to note that Windows 7 itself will no longer receive security updates, leaving your device vulnerable to security threats.
 As such, if you’re running Microsoft Office on a Windows 7 PC, we recommend you move to a new Windows 10 PC.

-As explained in our March 12, 2019 blog post, Microsoft will deliver a handful of reminder notifications through the end of 2019 with recommend actions to take ahead of Windows 7 end of support.
-To learn more about Windows 7 end of support, you can visit https://www.microsoft.com/en-gb/windows/windows-7-end-of-life-support-information or review our frequently asked questions above.
+As explained in our March 12, 2019 blog post, Microsoft will deliver a handful of reminder notifications through the end of 2019 with recommending actions to take ahead of Windows 7 end of support.
+To learn more about Windows 7 end of support, you can visit Windows 7 end of life support information or review our frequently asked questions above.